nedix/mega-webdav-container/README.md

 # [mega-webdav-container][project]

-The purpose of this container is to connect with a MEGA.nz Cloud Drive using a webdav connection.
+The purpose of this container is to interact with a MEGA.nz Cloud Drive using a webdav connection.

 ## Table of contents